ivankp/rootbr/README.md

 specific `TTree`s in a file that contains multiple.

 The `-d` option, taking a numeric argument, allows to limit the depth of traversal of directories.

+# Ideas to implement
+- Print objects contained in `TCanvas`, such as histograms, graphs, etc.